 Worship formation team

 The worship formation team meets each week to plan chapel.
-Members of this team include worship team leaders, the student worship assistant, the campus minister, and anyone else who is interested in planning worship.
+Members of this team include worship team leaders, the student Worship Assistants, the Campus Minister, and anyone else who is interested in planning worship.
 We value the contributions of musicians, writers, liturgists, speakers, and anyone who loves to worship God.

 If you would like to help with chapel or join the worship formation team, contact the campus minster.